mickgallagher101/sb-multi-template/README.md

 ```

 ### Other notes
 - bootjar is a Spring executable jar.
 You only build one bootjar for the main app.
 - Libraries will get built as Jar files but will include spring dependencies.
 - Libraies should be told in the build file to not build a bootjar (enabled = false)
+- The gradle build and bootrun commands above work from the command line but not from Intellij
+- Intellij seems to complain about several things to do with this project
+    - None of the gradle tasks run to completion from intellij.
+    - Package declared in the unnamed module but sb-web-app doesn't read it - can't figure out why
+    - Could not find method implementation() when running the Intellij bootjar gradle task